1KHA/dhwmk/memory-bank/progress.md

 # Progress: Hackathon Registration & Management System

 ## 1. What Works
-- **Public Registration:** The form at `/register-team` is fully functional, including data persistence to `localStorage` and file uploads.
+- **Public Registration:** The form at `/register-team` is fully functional.
-- **Database & API:** The backend correctly processes registrations and saves all data to the SQLite database via Prisma.
-- **Admin Dashboard:** The dashboard at `/admin-hackton-dashboard` is fully operational.
+- **Admin Dashboard:** The dashboard at `/admin-hackton-dashboard` is fully operational with full CRUD capabilities for teams and participants.
-  - **Data Viewing:** Admins can view lists of all teams and participants.
-A detailed view modal shows all fields for any selected record.
+- **Participant Dashboard:**
+  - **Profile Page:** `/participant-dashboard` shows the logged-in user's profile with an edit function.
+  - **Team Management Page:** `/participant-dashboard/team` provides a comprehensive view of the participant's team.
+    - All team and member details are displayed directly on the page.
-  - **CRUD Operations:** Admins can successfully approve, reject, edit, and delete teams.
-They can also edit and delete individual participants.
+    - Team leaders can add, edit, and delete members.
-  - **Admin Team Creation:** A dedicated form allows admins to create new teams.
+- **Authentication & APIs:** A JWT-based login system is in place.
+Secure API endpoints exist for admin and participant-specific actions.

 ## 2. What's Left to Build
-- From a feature perspective, all user requests have been completed.
+- All user-requested features have been implemented.
 - **Potential future enhancements include:**
-  - A secure login system for the admin dashboard.
+  - A secure login system for the admin dashboard (currently only participant login is implemented).
-  - Pagination for the data tables to handle a large number of records.
+  - Pagination for data tables.
-  - Advanced search, sorting, and filtering capabilities.
+  - Advanced search and filtering.
-  - Data export functionality (e.g., to CSV).

 ## 3. Current Status
 - **Completed & Stable:** The application is in a stable, functional state.
-All core features for both public registration and admin management have been implemented and debugged.
+The public form, admin dashboard, and participant dashboard all meet the current requirements.

 ## 4. Known Issues & Evolution
-- **Initial Admin Bugs:** The first version of the admin dashboard had non-functional edit/delete buttons due to a mismatch between the data models used in the frontend and the data expected by the backend APIs.
-This was resolved by refactoring the API routes to be more flexible and ensuring data consistency across the stack.
-- **Workflow Improvement:** The admin's "Create Team" button was initially linked to the public registration page.
-This was identified as a poor user experience and was rectified by creating a separate, dedicated creation page for admins.
+- **Participant Dashboard Iteration:** The participant dashboard underwent significant changes based on user feedback, evolving from a complex team view to a simple profile, and then to a two-page system with both a profile and a detailed team management page.
+This iterative process was crucial for arriving at the final design.
+- **API Refinements:** API routes were continuously updated to support new features and fix bugs related to data model mismatches.
+Secure, role-based endpoints were created for participant-specific actions.